 DL News Staff

-Marco was honored as a 2006 Minnesota Work-Life Champion.
-The winners were announced on Jan.
-26 at a luncheon awards ceremony held at the Doubletree Park Place Hotel in St. Louis Park.
-The 2006 Minnesota Work-Life Champions Award is Minnesota's first state-wide awards program spotlighting efforts of Minnesota businesses to implement programs and practices that create flexible and supportive workplaces.
-Marco was one of 12 companies recognized based on their substantial efforts to create balanced work-life cultures.
+Marco has been honored as a 2006 Minnesota Work-Life Champion.
+Winners were announced on January 26, at the luncheon awards ceremony held at the Doubletree Park Place Hotel in St. Louis Park.
+The 2006 Minnesota Work-Life Champions Awards is Minnesota's first state-wide awards program spotlighting the efforts of Minnesota businesses to implement programs and practices that create flexible and supportive workplaces.
+Marco was one of twelve companies - from Rochester to St. Cloud - that were recognized based on their substantial efforts to create balanced work-life cultures.